 - Do they ship flat (which is a necessity for shipping and storing the blocks)?

 More about Insulated Concrete Forms

+If you’re looking to construct a highly energy-efficient building, it’s essential to hire an experienced insulated concrete form contractor who specializes in the installation of insulated concrete formwork.
 To learn whether insulated concrete forms (ICF) might be the best solution for your new home, contact us today.
 Click here or call 512.402.9222.
 We offer ICF and self-perform the work; so we can answer all of your questions about it.